Ahhh! A whole week of healing music and community…and playing mbira at the ocean! The next MBIRA Camp session will be :

 Mbira lovers at every playing level are encouraged to attend, and previous Mbira Camps have included new-first-timers, beginning, intermediate, and advanced players.
 New beginners may purchase an instrument from MBIRA in advance to use at Camp, or choose one at Camp.

-The summer Mbira Camp location is Erica Azim’s big house and garden in Berkeley, California.
+The August 2020 Mbira Camp location is Erica Azim’s big house and garden in Berkeley, California.

-Meals are vegetarian.
+Meals are usually vegetarian.
 Mbira Camp is known for its great chefs!

 Cost and enrollment